BluetrainMobile/Bluetrain.io-Sync/README.md

 preview.html defines the content that will be displayed when a user is in the Page Editor or in Browse Mode (prior to publishing).  publish.html contains the content that will be displayed when a user's site has been pushed to production (published).
 In the case that the content is the same for both views, you can instead include a default.html file which will be used for both.

-For Example: You may wish to have seperate preview and publish files for a form, allowing users to test ibefore publishing their site, but keeping production data seperate.
-In the case of an image slider, which behaves the same in production and staging, you can use only the default.html file.
+For Example: You may wish to have seperate preview and publish files for a form, allowing users to test before publishing their site, but keeping production data seperate.
+In the case of an image slider, which behaves the same in production and staging, you could choose to only include the default.html file.

 ### Available Liquid Tags
 Bluetrain.io templates use the Liquid Templating Engine.
 The following tags are current available: